Tecno Spark 20: Software

-The Spark 20C, Spark 20 and Spark 20 Pro run on Android 13 with HiOS 13.5, while the Spark 20 Pro+ runs on Android 14 with HiOS 13.6.
+The Spark 20C and Spark 20P runs on Android 13 with HiOS 13.0, Spark 20 and Spark 20 Pro running on Android 13 with HiOS 13.5, the Spark 20 Pro+ running on Android 14 with HiOS 13.6, while the Spark 20 Pro 5G runs on Android 14 with HiOS 14.0.

 The HiOS 13.5 and 14 versions come bundled with a slew of apps like memory anti-aging, memory slimming, EllaGPT and lighting multi-window, among others.

 Reception

 Audu Baba praised the Spark 20 for its display, performance and speaker, while noting that the device is separated from the predecessor, the Spark 10, due to its "processor and improved selfie experience."
 However, the lack of 1080p resolution was criticized.

 Salman Khan from World Affairs Insider praised the Spark 20 Pro+ for its design, IP53 rating and display, while noting that the phone "emerges as a device that seamlessly blends innovation with user-friendly features".

 Ayorinde Ayodeji from Faqontech praised the Spark 20 for its selfie camera, while noting that the device "emerges as a well-rounded device, combining commendable processor performance with an upgraded camera system".
 However, the lack of wireless charging was criticized.

 Vincenz Lee from Gadget Match praised the Spark 20 Pro+ for its display, speakers and design.
 However, criticism was directed at the lack of an ultra-wide lens and a more powerful chipset dedicated to 5G and gaming.